smusali/gitco/docs/usage.md

 This creates a `gitco-config.yml` file in your current directory.

-**Note:** The CLI framework, configuration management, and logging system are implemented.
+**Note:** The CLI framework, configuration management, logging system, and CI pipeline are implemented.
 Full functionality will be added in subsequent commits.

 ### Sync Repositories